Dr Malpani would be happy to provide a second opinion on your problem.Consult Now!

 IVF with Donor Eggs – Do You Need It?

 The woman's body is such that her eggs are most fertile when she is under the age of 35.
 Once she crosses the threshold of 35 years of age, the quality of her eggs begins to decline.
 By the time she is 40, the quality of these eggs may have declined to a point where they can no longer be used for conception.

 There are women who are still able to conceive naturally in their 40s, but that is rare.
 Some women may no longer be able to produce healthy eggs for an IVF treatment and that is when doctors suggest IVF with donor eggs.
 Using donor eggs is also a good option for mothers of all ages who have a genetic disease which could be passed on to the child.

 IVF with donor eggs is different from conventional IVF treatments.
 This is because the egg retrieval step is overridden in this treatment.
 There are a number of considerations in play here:

 Having an IVF with donor eggs is common, especially when the woman is past the age of 40 or she has unusable eggs.
-With donors, the eggs are fertile and the chances of success are much higher.
+With young donors, the eggs are fertile and the chances of success are much higher.